 - The difference in outcomes between the right and wrong decision is minor.

-In my friend’s case, he’s already discontent with his current job – so it’s unlikely a new one would be much worse, and he has backup job options if things don’t work out.
-If things work out, great, and if not, he’ll at least develop a better sense of sense of self – of what he likes and doesn’t like.
+My friend is already discontent with his current job so it’s unlikely a new one would be much worse.
+He has backup job options if things don’t work out.
+If things don’t work out, he’ll at least develop a better sense of self.